Troubleshooting

 </script>

-You may also want to check enable Raygun Real User Monitoring (RUM) has been enabled with the rg4js('enableCrashReporting', true); setting.
+You may also want to check Raygun Real User Monitoring (RUM) has been enabled with the

-Some Browsers extensions mistakenly think that the raygun js provider is an advertizing script.
+Some browser extensions mistakenly identify the Raygun JS provider is an advertizing script.

-Please get in touch, and let us know the details, if this happens to you.
-So we can get Raygun added to the extension white list.
+If you experience this issue, please get in touch and let us know the details.
+We will endeavor to get the Raygun provider added to the extension's white list.

 Some times a bug in a mobile app will crash the whole application, before the Raygun provider has had a chance to send the event to the Raygun servers.
 The Raygun provider however, will endeavor to try and resend the error when the app next starts.